Skip to main content

 Most AI products land here.
 A base subscription provides revenue predictability while usage components capture value as customers scale.

-GitHub Copilot charges $10/month Individual, $19/user/month Business, $39/user/month Enterprise.
+GitHub Copilot charges $10/month Individual, $19/user/month Business, and $39/user/month Enterprise.
 Microsoft Copilot for Security bills $4/hour of compute.
 Notion bundles AI into its $20/user/month Business tier.

 ModelExampleBilling UnitWorks When